ykim18mica/mica-gd220/lectures/w1-assignments.md

 - Be prepared to talk about your analysis to your peers next week.

 ------
 All the assignments above are due before the beginning of next class.
+If it's not ready at the beginning of next class, the assignment will be marked late.